dharmac809-ui/ZugangTest/README.md

 # ZugangTest

+test

-Yes, Virginia, zugang is from Heidegger..,,
+Yes, Virginia, zugang is from Heidegger..,,  Newton invented the reflecting telescope; I merely reflect on scope's scope, and Indra's net....

 # ZugangTest